Ansarimajid/College-ERP/README.md

 coverage run --branch manage.py test -v=2 tests
 ```

-To see the coverage, run `coverage report`.
+# Check coverage

+`coverage report`: see coverage in terminal
+`coverage html`: see coverage in browser

 Some non-logic files are excluded.
 See what those are in setup.cfg

 # Errors

-If you get the error "error: externally-managed-environment" when running pip3 install-" when trying to run the serve
+If you get the error "error: externally-managed-environment" when running pip3 install-" when trying to run the server, try the following:
-Run
 `export PATH=".:/Library/Frameworks/Python.framework/Versions/3.12/bin:/usr/local/bin:${PATH}"`